shakthirohanr/writeups/EHAX 2025/15_puzzle.md

 ![](../resources/ehax_2025/1.png)

-This script calculates the best solution and sends the array of the moves to the server and moves on to the next puzzle until it gets another link.
+This script calculates the optimal solution, sends the array of moves to the server, and proceeds to the next puzzle until it receives a different link.

 ```python
 import logging